Hess wins MPSSAA Defensive Player of the Year; Daniels, Michael All-State

 Two more Cumberland football players appeared on the All-MPSSAA team revealed Tuesday.

-Hess' teammate Jabril Daniels made the second team offense after rushing for 1,826 yards and 33 touchdowns on 190 carries as the Fort Hill fullback this year.
+Hess' teammate Jabril Daniels made the second team offense after rushing for 1,826 yards and 33 touchdowns on 190 carries as the Sentinels' fullback this year.

 Daniels also caught a touchdown pass, breaking Ty Johnson's school record for single-season touchdowns of 33 the now-Buffalo Bills back set during his senior season in South Cumberland in 2014.